The r-Hunter-Saxton equation, smooth and singular solutions and their approximation: Symmetries and classical solutions

 such that $\widetilde{u}(\widetilde{x},\widetilde{y})$ is a solution of (\ref{eq:rHS-Cauchy}) whenever $u(x,y)$ is a solution of (\ref{eq:rHS-Cauchy}).
 As usual, we denote by $e^{\epsilon X}$ the \emph{Lie series} $\sum_{k=0}^{\infty}\frac{\epsilon^k}{k!}X^k$ with $X^{k}=XX^{k-1}$ and $X^0=1$.

 To find the symmetries of the $r$-HS equation we are required to solve the infinitesimal invariance condition for the vector field \eqref{eq:vf}.
 To do this we use the prolongation of $X$ \cite{Bluman2008, Olver:1993, Stephani1989}.
 The infinitesimal symmetry condition decomposes to a large overdetermined system of linear PDEs for $\xi^1$, $\xi^2$ and $\eta$ known as \textit{determining equations}.
-Note that this procedure is described in further detail in \cite{PapamikosPryer:2019}.
+The following three Propositions give the overdetermined system, the general form of the determining equations and the Lie algebra generators.
+These results were proven symbolically using the SYM package \cite{dimas2004sym,dimas2006new}.
+This procedure is described in further detail in the case of the $p$-Laplacian in \cite{PapamikosPryer:2019}.

 \begin{proposition}[Infinitesimal invariance] The infinitesimal invariance condition is equivalent to the following system of 14 equations:

 Solutions of the overdetermined system of linear PDEs \eqref{eq:deteq1a}-\eqref{eq:deteq2a} will yield the algebra of the symmetry generators \eqref{eq:vf} of the $r$-HS equation. \end{proposition}